manojbhise/manojbhise/README.md

 - 👨‍💻 All of my projects are available at **[My Portfolio](manojbhiseportfolio.vercel.app/)**

-- 💬 Ask me about **HTML, CSS, JavaScript, ReactJS, Data Structure**
+- 💬 Ask me about **HTML, CSS, JavaScript, ReactJS, Data structure and algorithm**

 - 📫 How to reach me **bhise.manoj29@gmail.com**